s3k/latte-charts/readme.md

 ### View.
 Render a component

-Use **latteDraw** function to render a chart through **Html.map** function to route all events in a component.
+Use **latteView** function to render a chart through **Html.map** function to route all events in a component.

 ```
 view : Model -> Html Msg
 view model =
     div []
-        [ Html.map Latte (latteDraw model.latte)]
+        [ Html.map Latte (latteView model.latte)]

 ```

 ### Outro

-As I told before — it’s a pre-alpha, which is very far from production.
+As I told before -- it’s an alpha version, which is very far from production.
+The next steps are:

+- adding negative values
-The next steps are adding negative values, fixing bugs with tooltip position and realization of based on width auto-scaling.
+- fixing bugs with tooltip position
+- auto-scaling by width

-If someone have ideas of how to do that, let me know!
-Also PR's are welcome)
+If someone have ideas of how to do that, let me know.